Microbiologist: Education

 In certain sub-fields of microbiology, licenses or certifications are available or required in order to qualify for certain positions.
 This is true for clinical microbiologists, as well as those involved in food safety and some aspects of pharmaceutical/medical device development.

 Job outlook

-Microbiologists will continue to be needed to advance basic science knowledge and to contribute to development of pharmaceuticals and biotechnology products.
-However, job prospects vary widely by job and location.
+Microbiologists are expected to be needed to help pharmaceutical and biotechnology companies develop new drugs that are produced with the aid of microorganisms.
+In addition, demand for biofuels production is expected to increase the need for microbiologists to conduct advanced research and development in these areas.

-In the United States, the Bureau of Labor Statistics predicts that employment of microbiologists will grow 4 percent from 2014 (22,400 employed) to 2024 (23,200 employed).
-This represents slower growth than the average occupation, as well as slower growth than life scientists as a whole (6 percent projected).
+In the United States, the Bureau of Labor Statistics predicts that employment of microbiologists will grow 5 percent from 2022 (20,900 employed) to 2032 (22,000 employed).
+This represents slower growth than the average occupation, as well as slower growth than life scientists as a whole (7 percent projected).